MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 # How to use Microsoft Entra scenario health alerts

-Microsoft Entra Health (preview) provides the ability to monitor the health of your Microsoft Entra tenant through a set of health metrics that are fed into our anomaly detection service.
-Machine learning is used to understand the patterns for your tenant so when the anomaly detection service identifies a significant change to that pattern it triggers an alert.
-You can now receive alerts when a potential issue or failure condition is detected within the health scenarios.
+Microsoft Entra Health (preview) provides the ability to monitor the health of your Microsoft Entra tenant through a set of health metrics.
+Those metrics are fed into our anomaly detection service, which uses machine learning to understand the patterns for your tenant.
+When the anomaly detection service identifies a significant change to that pattern it triggers an alert.
+You can also receive email notifications when a potential issue or failure condition is detected within the health scenarios.
+For more information on Microsoft Entra Health, see [What is Microsoft Entra Health](concept-microsoft-entra-health.md).

 This article provides guidance on how to:

-- Access Microsoft Entra Health in the Microsoft Entra admin center.
+- Access Microsoft Entra Health.
 - Configure email notifications for alerts.
 - Investigate an alert.

-, view alerts, and investigate the alerts and signals.
-For more information on Microsoft Entra Health, see [What is Microsoft Entra Health](concept-microsoft-entra-health.md).

 ## Prerequisites